What is holistic medicine?

-What is holistic medicine?
-It is an approach to wellness, not a method.
-The basic philosophy is to treat the entire person, not just the pain or disease, to enhance well-being on all levels: mental, physical, emotional and spiritual.
+Holistic medicine is a whole person approach, not just a particular method or style of treating disease.
+The basic philosophy is to treat the entire person, not just the pain or disease and to enhance well-being on all levels: mental, physical, emotional and spiritual.

-This whole person approach to healing takes advantage of the best that alternative complementary therapies and conventional allopathic medicine have to offer.
+A well-rounded whole person approach to healing takes advantage of ancient and modern medical wisdom, along with the best that complementary therapies and conventional allopathic medicine have to offer.

 According to the American Board of Holistic Medicine (ABHM) and the American Holistic Medicine Association (AHMA), the official definition of holistic medicine is: